Democrats aim for modest deal on guns

 Sen. Joe Manchin (D-W.Va.), who attended the meeting, characterized it as an “organizational” and preliminary meeting.

-Senate Republican Leader Mitch McConnell (R-Ky.) said Thursday that he has tapped Sen. John Cornyn (R-Texas), an advisor to his leadership team, to negotiate a possible agreement with Democrats.
+Senate Minority Leader Mitch McConnell (R-Ky.) said Thursday that he has tapped Sen. John Cornyn (R-Texas), an adviser to his leadership team, to negotiate a possible agreement with Democrats.
 But McConnell warned that any proposal that emerges should be a narrowly tailored response to the Texas shooting.

 “I am hopeful that we could come up with a bipartisan solution that’s directly related to the facts of this awful massacre,” he said.